Table of Contents[Hide][Show]

 You see, omega-6 oils have a strong pro-inflammatory impact on our bodies, and the more imbalanced our intake of omega-6 and omega-3, the more disastrous the impact on our health!

 For comparison, lard and olive oil have omega-6/omega-3 ratios of around 12-10:1, while other popular vegetable oils like sunflower, safflower, and canola oils are around 200:1.
-The total polyunsaturated (PUFA) content of a number of common vegetables oils show grapeseed taking top place as well (4).
+The total polyunsaturated (PUFA) content of a number of common vegetable oils shows grapeseed taking top place as well.
+(6)

 - Grapeseed oil: 70% PUFA